American Association of University Women Fellowships (AAUW)

-Solicitations for proposals may be found on NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES): http://nspires.nasaprs.com/external/
+Solicitations for proposals may be found on NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES): nspires.nasaprs.com/external/

 National Defense Science and Engineering Graduate (NDSEG) Fellowships

-NDSEG fellowships are awarded to applicants who will pursue a doctoral degree in, or closely related to, an area of Department of Defense interest within one of fifteen disciplines in the fields of science and engineering.
+NDSEG fellowships are awarded to applicants pursuing a doctoral degree in, or closely related to, an area of Department of Defense interest within one of fifteen disciplines in the fields of science and engineering.

 National Estuarine Research Reserve System (NERRS) Graduate Research Fellowship